SalishSeaCast/docs/code-notes/dev-notes/fromAMMtoJPP.rst

 .. note::

-   Bottom Line: you need to clone the namelist from https://bitbucket.org/salishsea/ss-run-sets see JPP.
-This run is based on hg changeset: b501af941889
+   Bottom Line: you need to clone the namelist from https://github.com/SalishSeaCast/SS-run-sets see JPP.
+This run is based on git revision: 3647b5e84ad0.

 Run
 ---